 Peter is a long standing trustee of Thyroid UK.
-After 39 years of service with Rolls Royce as an Electronics Engineer, he brings a technical approach to thyroid problems.
+After 39 years of service with Rolls Royce as a Electronics Engineer (now retired), he brings a technical approach to thyroid problems.

 In 2010 he wrote a hypothesis paper entitled “Effect of Exogenous Thyroid Hormone Intake on the Interpretation of Serum TSH Test Results” which was published by the late Dr J C Lowe in his on-line journal Thyroid Science.
 This attracted the attention of endocrinologist Professor Rudolf Hoermann, a leading thyroid researcher, and Mel Rowe, an American thyroid patient.
 This lead to Peter co-authoring a paper written from the patient’s perspective entitled “The Diagnosis and Treatment of Hypothyroidism” – this paper resides on the Thyroid UK website.